songexile/TuneLog/README.md

 - TuneLog is an app created in React Native.
 It allows users to sign up with their email and password to create an account.
 - The app uses the Spotify API and retrieves the users OAuth 2.0 token to retrieve and display Spotify statistics, such as Top Songs, Top Artists, etc.
+- You can follow other users to keep up to date with their music and things they have personalised on their profile!

 ## Warning - This application requires a Spotify account as it heavily depends on the Spotify API for full useage.
 Without a Spotify account you can't access the app.